Gowthaman585/socket-python/README.md

-#The server-client socket program is very much basic socket program and deals with only localhost(within same network)
+#The server-client socket program is a socket program and deals with only localhost(within same network)

 #The chatserver & chatclient is more over an TCP-chatroom works with different network when ip of server is known.